Smartphone picture organization: A hierarchical approach: Experimental results

-\paragraph{Assessing the proposed organization through an user study} The proposed approach has been evaluated through user studies, since ultimately the impact of the automatic organization depends on its value to the user.
-As subjects, we recruit both the 10 owners of the photo collections as well as 10 subjects uninvolved with the data collection in any way.
+\paragraph{Assessing the proposed organization through an user study} The proposed approach has been evaluated through an user study, since ultimately the impact of the automatic organization depends on its value to the user.
+As subjects, we recruit both the 40 owners of the photo collections as well as 30 subjects not involved with the data collection in any way.
 The photo owners are a valuable resource to discern the photo organization quality, since they only have fully experienced the original content.

 We provided to all participants an Information Sheet that gave them the necessary understanding for the motivation and procedures of the study.
 To measure the quality of our organization on an absolute scale and to allow independent judges to evaluate the photo organization usefulness, we asked each owner to provide “ground-truth” categories of his/her pictures.
 Specifically, we asked the users to provide a list of categories that emphasizes the dominant topics in his/her pictures.
-Then, we showed to the users two screens at the same time: in one the organization of our method and in the other - a competitive method.
-To avoid bias judgment due to different visualization, we mimicked the visual interface of Google Photos and presented the results using the same interface (see Fig. \ref{fig:interface}).
-We asked to the participants two questions: The first question that evaluates aspect a), was: \textit{Which kind of organization do you prefer and why?} The second question, that evaluates aspect b), was: \textit{Which system do provide more accurate results, independently on the organization?}
+Then, the users are asked to compare each pair of systems, each one of the pair shown in a different browser tab.
+To make the systems blind to the users and to avoid bias judgment due to different visualization, we mimicked the visual interface of Google Photos and presented all results using the same interface (see Fig. \ref{fig:interface}).
+As shown in Fig. \ref{fig:interface}, the users first see the picture type, and then, by clicking on a picture type they can visualize the subcategories or the pictures corresponding to the picture type.
+In each subcategory folder, are shown the pictures inside that folder.
+We asked to the participants two questions: The first question that evaluates aspect a), was: \textit{Which kind of organization do you prefer and why, independently on the accuracy?} The second question, that evaluates aspect b), was: \textit{Which system do provide more accurate results, independently on the organization?}